lafusew/gokeep/README.md

 Gokeep is a simple implementation of a CLI password manager, written in Go.

+## ⚠️ Warning ⚠️

+Currently the app isn't safe. pwds arent encrypted before storage.
-This is the first application I write in Go (it's also the first application running outside a Javascript Engine).
+This is a naive implementation of the solution and my first application I write in Go (it's also the first application running outside a Javascript Engine).
+Use it for testing purpose only (this might change if I'm able to make a first release).

 If you notice any security issue or bad pratices, please create an issue pointing me the correct/safer solution.